top of page

 Third Branch was when the youngest member of the main branch went to Antrim and his sons began three branches in Northern Ireland after 1620

-Fourth Branch is in Aberdeenshire and was called Fetternear Branch: It continues with family members from the Main Trunk who live and work in Aberdeenshire, which includes the Woolen Mills Family in Aberdeen.
+Fourth Branch is in Aberdeenshire and was called Fetternear Branch: It continues with family members from the Main Trunk who live and work in Aberdeenshire, which includes the Woolen Mills Family in Aberdeen and extra lines in Aberdeernshire.

 Fifth Branch was back in Banffshire and was called Glassaugh Branch.